JenniferMack/Ulysses-post-to-WP/README.md

 If there’s interest, I can create and maintain a draft posting branch that has the old behavior.

+_2015-04-22_

+Posts weren't being properly scheduled for the future.
+This has to do with WP keeping the post dates in UTC time internally.
+Even though the documentation says local time is okay.
+It wasn't.
+Now it's fixed.
+I also made it easier to find the variable to change the delay time.

 [1]:	https://github.com/JenniferMack/Ulysses-post-to-WP/archive/master.zip "Direct .zip download."
 [2]:	http://jennifermack.net/2015/04/08/post-to-wordpress-from-ulysses/ "Blog link"
 [3]:	http://jennifermack.net/2015/04/09/post-to-wordpress-from-ulysses-update-49/ "Blog link."